sopkoc/hello_world/README.md

 # hello_world

-This is my first repository and I am excited to learn how to use it I am now learning how to create a branch
+This is my first repository and I am excited to learn how to use it.

+I am now learning how to create a branch.